codebuddies/frontend/README.md

 npm i
 ```

-Create a `.env` file and copy the keys and values from `.env.example`.
+IMPORTANT: Create a `.env` file and copy the keys and values from `.env.example`.

 Running the client server locally: